Create an automated flow with Microsoft Dataverse

 |Organization||Action is taken by anyone within the organization or database|

 |Parent: Child business unit||Action is taken on a row owned by your business unit or a child business unit|

 |User||Action is taken on a row owned by you|

-Triggers that run when a row is updated can also use filtering columns.
-This ensures that the flow only runs when any of the defined columns are updated.
+Triggers that run when a row is modified can also use filtering columns.
+This ensures that the flow only runs when any of the defined columns are modified.

 Use filter columns to prevent your flow from unnecessarily running.

-This flow triggers any time the first or last name of contact that the flow user owns is updated.
+This flow triggers any time the first or last name of a contact that the flow user owns is modified.

 To create a cloud flow that triggers based on create, update, or delete on a row, the user needs to have user level permissions for create, read, write, and delete on the Callback Registration table.
 Additionally, depending on the scopes defined, the user might need at least that level of read on the same table.
 Learn more about environment security.